jwardbond/jwardbond.github.io/_posts/programming/2022-01-07-ubuntu-keeps-disconnecting-from-wifi.md

 <img src="https://jwardbond.github.io/assets/images/ubuntu-wifi-problem.png" alt="a visual description of the steps above">

 # Detailed Investigation
-When experiencing a disconnect / reauthentication event, run `sudo dmesg | grep wlp`.
+When experiencing a disconnect / reauthentication event, run `sudo dmesg | grep 'wlp'`.
 Ideally, this should return something like the following:

 ```bash
 ...